User Guide

 • Referenced Files that are located in other Projects / Resource Sets.
 These are typically libraries, plug-ins and input files which are used/shared by several, different tests.

-Defining a Test Job
+Defining a Load Test Job

 “alt attribute”

-In contrast to a “test”, all referenced files of the test are copied into the “test job”.
+In contrast to a “test”, all referenced files of the test are copied into the “load test job”.
 For this reason there is also the option “Synchronize Files at Start of Job” which you should always have switched on.
 At “Additional Job Arguments” you can enter test-specific command line arguments that are transferred directly to the test program or test script.
 However, you usually do not need to enter anything.

-After you have clicked on “Define Load Test Job” the test job is created and the view changes from the “Tests” menu to the “Test Jobs” menu.
+After you have clicked on “Define Load Test Job” the test job is created and the view changes from the “Tests” menu to the Load Test Jobs menu.

-Test Jobs Menu
+Load Test Jobs Menu

 “alt attribute”